 that there could be differences in the market demand for spectrum for MFCN, in different CEPT countries, which could lead to different timescales for the introduction of MFCN within the bands 3400- 3600 MHz and 3600-3800 MHz;

-that ECC Decision (07)02 designates spectrum “for BWA deployment within the band 3400-3600 MHz and/or 3600-3800 MHz, subject to market demand and with due consideration of other services deployed in these bands”;
+that ECC Decision (07)02 designates spectrum “for BWA deployment within the band 3400-3600 MHz and/or 3600-3800 MHz, subject to market demand and with due consideration of other services deployed in these bands” and will be subject to a review by 2012;

 that ECC Recommendation (04)05 provides “guidelines for accommodation and assignment of multipoint fixed wireless systems in frequency bands 3.4 – 3.6 GHz and 3.6 – 3.8 GHz”;

-that in some CEPT countries the bands 3400-3600 MHz and/or 3600-3800 MHz are already used for BWA, FWA and IMT systems;
+that in some CEPT countries parts of the bands 3400-3600 MHz and/or 3600-3800 MHz are already used for BWA, FWA and IMT systems;

 that global roaming is facilitated by common frequency arrangements and measures for free circulation for IMT terminals;

-that wider channel bandwidths such as 10, 20 and 40 MHz that could be accommodated in the bands 3400-3600 MHz and 3600-3800 MHz will enable higher data rates;
+that wider channel bandwidths such as 10, 20 and 40 MHz or more that could be accommodated in the bands 3400-3600 MHz and 3600-3800 MHz will enable higher data rates;

-that spectrum should be assigned in multiples of 5MHz, except where this is not possible due to the presence of existing users;
+that spectrum licensed for MFCN is generally assigned in multiples of 5MHz, except where this is not possible, e.g. due to the presence of existing users;

 that measures might be needed to ensure coexistence between unsynchronized TDD networks in adjacent blocks (e.g. additional filtering, site coordination, restricted blocks/guardbands);

-that in case of TDD operation it may be beneficial to synchronise the TDD networks (frame timing and/or uplink/downlink timeslot ratio) of different network operators or add filtering to base stations, to improve the efficient usage of spectrum by avoiding restricted blocks/guardbands between their networks; however, aligning the uplink/downlink timeslot ratio requires agreement between the involved network operators and may thus reduce their freedom to adjust the uplink/downlink ratio to respond to traffic demand;
+that in case of TDD networks in the same geographical area, it may be beneficial to synchronise them (frame timing and/or uplink/downlink timeslot ratio) or add filtering to base stations, to improve the efficient usage of spectrum by avoiding restricted blocks/guardbands between their networks; an advantage of TDD compared to FDD is to have a freedom to adjust the uplink/downlink ratio, however, aligning the uplink/downlink timeslot ratio requires agreement between the involved network operators and may thus reduce their freedom to adjust the uplink/downlink ratio to respond to traffic demand;

 that the synchronisation of TDD networks of different operators can be managed at national level (e.g. voluntary agreement between operators or national regulatory measures);